towolf/towolf.github.com/docs/PsychColorimetricData/ComputeCIEConeFundamentals.markdown

 PhotopigmentNomogram.
 To obtain the nomogram behavior, pass a lambdaMax vector.
 You can then also optionally pass a nomogram source \(default: StockmanSharpe\).

-The nominal values of lambdaMax to fit the CIE 2\-degree fundamentals with the Stockman\-Sharpe nomogram are 558.9, 530.3, and 420.7 nm for the LMS cones respectively.
+The nominal values of lambdaMax to fit the CIE 2-degree fundamentals with the Stockman-Sharpe nomogram are 558.9, 530.3, and 420.7 nm for the LMS cones respectively.
-These in fact do a reasonable job of reconstructing the CIE 2\-degree fundamentals, although there are small deviations from what you get if you simply read in the tabulated cone absorbances.
+These in fact do a reasonable job of reconstructing the CIE 2-degree fundamentals, although there are small deviations from what you get if you simply read in the tabulated cone absorbances.
 Thus starting with these as nominal values and shifting is a reasonable way to produce fundamentals tailored to observers with different known photopigments.